 By: Abdul Shakoor Shah

-The writer is Prof. in English and freelance columnist.
+The Writer is Prof. in English and Freelance Columnist, based in Lahore, Pakistan.
 He can be reached at [email protected]